This article has been updated as of April 15, 2020.

 If, however, a state without an existing work-share program enacts a work-share law that complies with Section 13 3306(v) of the Internal Revenue Code, the state would then be eligible for 100% reimbursement of the costs it incurred in providing the benefits through December 31, 2020.

-The CARES Act also establishes a “Payroll Protection Program” and employer retention credits, which we cover here and here.
+The CARES Act also establishes a “Payroll Protection Program” and employer retention credits, which we cover in this Client Alert as well as this one.

 Q12.
 How will the expanded definition of “covered individual” under PUA impact my workforce?